 As part of the methods used to collect information on patient care, confidential questionnaires are sent to consultant clinicians.
 These questionnaires require consultants to review patient notes and answer a series of questions related to the management of patients under their care.
 This process gives them an opportunity to reflect on various aspects of patient care.
 This activity has continuing medical and professional developmental merit.
 Consequently, NCEPOD recommends that consultants who complete NCEPOD questionnaires keep a record of this activity which can be included as evidence of internal / self-directed Continuous Professional Development in their appraisal portfolio.

 How can Trusts/Healthboards self assess their compliance with NCEPOD recommendations?

-A self assessment tool is available for download on each NCEPOD report page.
+A self assessment tool (now called Recommendation Checklist) is available for download on each NCEPOD report page.
 This allows hospitals to assess themselves against the recommendations from a published report and to track action where necessary.
 These assessment tools are suitable for amendment by each hospital as appropriate.

 Click here to view published NCEPOD reports.